Skip to main content

 Thank you for your interest in Purdue University's Learning Communities!

 Placement in a learning community (LC) is determined by a comprehensive review of all applications to create optimal learning environments for each LC.
 The LC placement criteria include elements such as the Purdue college, school, major and/or program to which you are admitted or enrolled, and space availability.
-While you can list multiple options on your Learning Communities application to increase your likelihood of ultimately being enrolled in a Learning Community, you should only list options for which you have serious interest.
+You can express interest in multiple Learning Communities to increase your likelihood of ultimately being enrolled in a Learning Community, however you should only list options for which you have serious interest.
 If you are interested in only one community, list that community only.
 Space is limited.
 Submitting an application does not guarantee placement in a Learning Community.

-- Purdue in Indianapolis students will list their Learning Community preferences in their Purdue Housing Contract.
+• Purdue in Indianapolis students will also list their Learning Community preferences in their Purdue Housing Contract.

 Offerings are subject to change.